-GMC44A The licensee shall ensure that all seating within the premises are either secured to the floor or are weighted to prevent lifting CD GMC44B The licensee shall ensure that all gaming machine seating within the premises are weighted to prevent lifting CD
+Numb oer Condition Topic GMC4 4A The licensee shall ensure that all seating within the premises is either secured to the floor or are weighted to prevent lifting CD GMC4 4B The licensee shall ensure that all gaming machine seating within the premises are weighted to prevent lifting CD

-Alarms (Premises and Personal)
+Alarms (premises and personal)

-GMC45A Each member of staff will be provided and required to carry on their person a personal fob alarm which will activate the alarm if pressed by the member of staff or that staff member is lying horizontal for a pre-determined period of time.
+Number Condition Topic GMC45A Each member of staff will be provided and required to carry on their person a personal fob alarm which will activate the alarm if pressed by the member of staff or that staff member is lying horizontal for a pre-determined period of time.
 CD GMC45B Lone working staff will be provided and required to carry on their person a personal fob alarm which will activate the alarm if pressed by the member of staff or that staff member is lying horizontal for a pre-determined period of time.
 CD GMC46 The licensee shall install and maintain an intruder alarm on the premises.
-CD GMC47 The premises shall install and maintain a panic button behind the cashiers counter.
-CD GMC48 The premises shall install and maintain a panic button behind the cashiers counter that will alert the premises security once pressed.
-CD GMC49 An attack alarm shall be installed and maintained behind the cashier counter which would alert [operator name] Security and the police.
-CD GMC50 An attack alarm shall be installed and maintained behind the cashier counter which would alert the police.
 CD